dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 # Introduction to Dynamsoft Capture Vision

-Dynamsoft Capture Vision (DCV) is an SDK designed for users to quickly embed barcode decoding, document scanning and label text recognizing features to a cross-platform application.
-A build-in camera view is available for users to capture and display the video streaming for image processing.
+Dynamsoft Capture Vision (DCV) is an SDK designed for users to quickly embed data capture features like barcode decoding to a cross-platform application.
+A build-in camera view is available for users to capture and display the video streaming for data capturing.

 ## Key Features